kubera/kubera.github.com/_posts/2014-09-09-independent-domain-model.md

 The domain model is overall available, each module depends on it.
 Beside of representing the domain, it also acts as a data transfer object.
 The implementation of the persistence is capsuled behind a module of interfaces.

-This structure has a major disadvantage: we lost all the comfort of JPA.
+This structure has a major disadvantage: we lose all the comfort of JPA.
 Lazy loading, gone!
-We had to send all the associated data to the consumer.
+We have to send all the associated data to the consumer.